 Outstanding Young Alumni Award

-Emerging leaders in the early stages of their careers, recipients of this honor are no more than ten years out from receiving their UMass Engineering degree.
+Emerging leaders in the early stages of their careers, recipients of this honor are no more than ten years out from receiving their UMass Engineering PhD or no more than fifteen years out from receiving their UMass Engineering undergraduate degree.
 This award recognizes outstanding professional and personal achievements, and highlights the recipient’s ambitions and potential to positively impact UMass, the Commonwealth, the nation and the world.

 had a position 6 months out